dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-7 Tracy.md

 ### What you can do with Tracy: {.unlisted .unnumbered}

-- Debug performance anomalies in a program, e.g. slow frames.
+- Debug performance anomalies in a program, e.g., slow frames.
 - Correlate slow events with other events in a system.
 - Find common characteristics among slow events.
 - Inspect source code and assembly.